Lemon Turkey with Couscous Stuffing

 - 2 tablespoons minced fresh parsley

 - Carefully loosen turkey skin, leaving it attached at the back.
-Combine the oil, lemon juice, garlic, lemon peel, salt and pepper; spread under turkey skin.
+Combine the oil, lemon juice, garlic, lemon zest, salt and pepper; spread under turkey skin.
 Place turkey to one side in a shallow roasting pan coated with cooking spray.